soixantecircuits/altruist/README.md

 $ npm install -g altruist
 ```

-then, provide a settings file based on the template we provide:
+then, provide a settings file:

 ```sh
 # get the template